MiczFlor/RPi-Jukebox-RFID/documentation/developers/rfid/mfrc522_spi.md

 MFRC522 boards can be picked up from many places for little money.

 Good quality ones can be found e.g. here

+### Cards/Tags

+Cards or tags must support 13.56 MHz.
+NTAG product numbers should be S50 or S70.